ttlew/conversation/dialog-runtime.md

 ## Anatomy of a dialog call
 {: message-anatomy}

 Each user utterance is passed to the dialog as a /message API call.
 This includes utterances that users make in reply to prompts from the dialog that ask them for more information.
+Some subscription plans include a set number of API calls, so it helps to understand what constitutes a call.
+A single /message API call is equivalent to a single dialog turn, which consists of an input from the user and a corresponding response from the dialog.

-The body of the message API call request and response includes the following objects:
+The body of the /message API call request and response includes the following objects:

 - `context`: Contains variables that are meant to be persisted.
 To pass information from one call to the next, the application developer must pass the previous API call's response context in with each subsequent API call.
 For example, the dialog can collect the user's name and then refer to the user by name in subsequent nodes.